bokeh/bokeh/docs/bokeh/source/docs/user_guide/specialized/pie.rst

 Pie chart
 ---------

-A pie chart may be assembled using the wedge glyph for each pie slice:
+Use the wedge glyph for each of the pie slices to create a pie chart:

 .. bokeh-plot:: __REPO__/examples/specialized/pie/pie.py
     :source-position: above